 UIW is a tobacco free campus.
 Smoking and the use of tobacco products shall not be permitted on UIW campuses in any enclosed place, including, but not limited to, all offices, classrooms, hallways, waiting rooms, restrooms, meeting rooms, community areas, performance venues and private residential space housing.
 Smoking and the use of tobacco products shall also be prohibited outdoors on all campus property, including, but not limited to, parking lots, sidewalks, paths, fields, sports/recreational areas, and stadiums, as well as in all personal vehicles while on campus.
-This policy applies to all students, faculty, staff, and other persons on campus, regardless of the purpose for their visit. complete smoking policy information. visit For https://www.uiw.edu/safety/smoking-policy.html.
+This policy applies to all students, faculty, staff, and other persons on campus, regardless of the purpose for their visit.
+For complete smoking policy information, visit https://my.uiw.edu/safety/tobacco-free-campus.html.